-The PCC for Bedfordshire holds cash and property seized from individuals whilst enquiries are conducted under the Proceeds of Crime Act 2002.
+The PCC for Bedfordshire holds cash and property seized from individuals whilst enquiries are conducted.
 The PCC for Bedfordshire will either return or repay these funds (to the courts or the individual) on conclusion of the enquiries.
 Therefore, these funds are excluded from the PCC for Bedfordshire's income and expenditure but balances are held in the PCC bank accounts and recognised as creditors.

-As at 31 March 2021 the balance of these funds was £2.381M (£1.471M at 31 March 2020).
+As at 31 March 2022 the balance of these funds was £2.293 (£2.381M at 31 March 2021).